Building an LLM Chat & Task Bot with Durable Execution

 We hope you enjoyed this example and how much can be handled by a system like Restate, through its compute (durable execution), state (virtual objects) and communication (durable rpc and futures/promises) building blocks.

-Let us know your thoughts on Twitter or Discord and give Restate a try!
+Let us know your thoughts on Twitter, Discord, or Slack and give Restate a try!